 This compact and bijou stronghold is said to be between two and two and a half thousand years old.
-I bet they wished they had cocoa and malt loaf in the bronze age.
-Malt loaf they might have had, I suppose, but not cocoa.
-They probably ate the lichen, for vitamins.
+I bet they wished they’d had cocoa and malt loaf in the bronze age.
+They probably ate this lichen, for vitamins.
 Except they didn’t know about those.
 Get on with your walk, Andrew, what is this, a day off?

 Well, yes, this was supposed to be my day off.
-Everybody had told me how nice Berneray is, furthermore it’s quite a walk from where the Hebridean Way briefly touches the island (even more briefly than it touches Eriskay) and the Gatliff Hostel, so you may as well make a day of it and explore the island, especially its extensive machair and the world-famous West Beach.
+Everybody had told me how nice Berneray is, furthermore it’s quite a walk from where the Hebridean Way briefly touches the island (even more briefly than it touches Eriskay) and the Gatliff Hostel.
+You might as well make a day of it and explore the island, especially its extensive machair and the world-famous West Beach.

 My first exploration on Berneray was of the CalMac ferry terminal building which again has very useful loos and WiFi although sadly not the heating, power and hot drinks of it’s Barra equivalent.

 At the ferry terminal there’s also one of the tastefully rusted Hebridean Way markers.
 Why it’s here I don’t know, perhaps this is the halfway point.
-One might think it would make more sense to put this sign at Lews Castle, which is supposed to be the official end of the walking trail, but there we are.
+One might think it would make more sense to put this sign at Lews Castle, which is supposed to be the official end of the walking trail.

 It was then necessary to pop into the Coralbox craft shop and say hello to its owner the lovely Eilidh who is very friendly and helpful on Twitter.
-Sadly I couldn’t fill my rucksack with her well-chosen crafts but I did buy a very nice card for my GF, and for a stamp Eilidh kindly directed me to the awesome Berneray Post Office.
+Sadly I couldn’t fill my rucksack with her well-chosen crafts but I did buy a very nice card for my GF.
+For a stamp Eilidh kindly directed me to the awesome Berneray Post Office.
 This is literally the porch of somebody’s house, in which there’s a mail sorting rack for the whole island and a tiny sales counter.
-I then discovered it’s actually a bit of a hike to the hostel, and by the time I got there the wind was picking up again.
+I then discovered it’s actually a bit of a hike to the hostel and by the time I got there the wind was picking up again.

-Again this is a characterful and enjoyable place to stay although less so than Howmore and with the disadvantage of being a long way off-trail.
-It was pretty full, several of the residents being kayakers unexpectedly driven onto land by the persistent strong winds and rough seas.
+Again this is a characterful and enjoyable place to stay, although less so than Howmore and with the disadvantage of being a long way off-trail.
+It was pretty full, several of the residents being marine kayakers unexpectedly driven onto land by the persistent strong winds and rough seas.

-The only fly in the ointment was the long walk back to the hostel in the raging storm, but here I was kindly rescued by a sweet couple from Devon who’d noted my damp and hangdog mien on entering the bistro and went out of their way to take me home in their campervan.
-When I got back to the hostel, the wind dropped with bizarre suddenness and we were all treated to some late evening sunshine.
+The only fly in the ointment was the long walk home in the raging storm, but I was kindly rescued by a sweet couple from Devon who’d noted my damp and hangdog mien on entering the bistro and went out of their way to take me home in their campervan.
+Back at the hostel the wind dropped with bizarre suddenness and we were all treated to some late evening sunshine.
 Hebridean weather!!!

-Next morning I was faced yet again with the same long walk back to the ferry, but sticking my thumb out was rewarded by a lift in an enviable Landrover driven by a Scottish couple who live in Norfolk!
-This leads me to my top Berneray tip – there is a new bunkhouse right by the bistro.
-When I asked about this in the shop I was told that officially it hadn’t yet opened, so imagine my chagrin on finding that the party of cyclists on the next table in the bistro that evening had nonetheless managed to stay there.
-It should be open by now and although the Gatliff Hostel deserves support the logistics of a short stay on Berneray mean a bunkhouse nearer the ferry could be well worth checking out.
+Next morning I was faced again with the long walk back to the ferry, but sticking my thumb out was rewarded by a lift in an enviable Landrover driven by a Scottish couple who live in Norfolk!
+This leads me to my top Berneray tip – there was a brand new bunkhouse right next to the bistro.
+When I asked about this in the shop I was told that officially it hadn’t yet opened.
+Imagine my chagrin on finding that the party of cyclists on the next table in the bistro that evening had nonetheless managed to stay there.
+The Gatliff Hostel deserves support but for a single night stay on Berneray a bunkhouse nearer the ferry could be well worth checking out.